Best Headlight Bulbs 2019 – Buyer’s Guide and Reviews

 Best Headlight Bulbs – MaintainYourRide Recommends:

 Headlights go out?
 Not quite as bright as they used to be?
 Looking to beef up your light output for better visibility?
+Assuming it’s not an issue with your car battery, you might need new headlight bulbs.
 In this article, we will give a quick overview of halogen bulbs, a comparison of the top brands available, an installation guide, some common questions, and a conclusion.
-If you’re not interested in reading through, scroll down to our quick comparison table for a recommendation-at-a-glance
+If you’re not interested in reading through, scroll down to our quick comparison table for a recommendation-at-a-glance.

 Halogen headlight bulbs are the most common type of headlights on the roads today.
 Instead of using electrodes to charge gas inside the bulb or LED technology, they employ the old fashioned tungsten filament heating technique to produce light.
 They are far cheaper than the LED and Xenon HID Headlight options, however, there are some reasons for this.
 First, halogens do no produce nearly as much light as the high end LED and Xenon HID Headlight Bulbs.
 Second, they generally don’t last nearly as long as a quality LED bulb (500-1000 hours vs up to 50,000 hours) and run much hotter than both HID and LED bulbs (they convert most of the energy they consume into heat rather than light).